ibm-apiconnect/apichol/exercises/ex7/README.md

 <img src="SS3.png"  width="800">

+You might get a CORS error.
+Please override the CORS error as suggested in exercise 2.
+Then, retry the `Call Operation`.

 You should see a `200 OK` response, along with a large list of employees in the database!

 <img src="SS4.png"  width="300">